J.P. Crawford Player Props: Mariners vs. Astros

 Astros Pitching Rankings

-- The Astros' 3.60 team ERA ranks second across all league pitching staffs.
+- The Astros have a 3.62 team ERA that ranks second across all league pitching staffs.

-- Astros pitchers combine to surrender 97 total home runs at a rate of 1.1 per game (to rank 16th in baseball).
+- Astros pitchers combine to rank 17th in baseball in home runs given up (100 total, 1.1 per game).

-- The left-hander's most recent time out came on Tuesday, June 27 against the St. Louis Cardinals, when he went six innings, surrendering four earned runs while giving up eight hits.
+- His most recent appearance came on Saturday against the Texas Rangers, when the righty threw four innings, surrendering three earned runs while giving up 10 hits.

 © 2023 Data Skrive.
 All rights reserved.